KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Login screen
 - **Demo**: Login
-- **Script**: I'm logging in as a marketing coordinator, who can manages submitted contribution for his faculty.
+- **Script**: We're logging in as a marketing coordinator, who can manages submitted contribution for his faculty.

 #### Contributions Management